The Myth of Biological

 syndrome (PMS) a myth in his book The Pursuit of Happiness

 (William Morrow & Co., 1992, pp. 84-85).
-Of course, some women
+Of course,

 experience physical discomfort due to menstruation.
 Feeling